jasp-stats/jaspFactor/inst/help/ConfirmatoryFactorAnalysis.md

 - Additional fit measures: select these to display the value of the various fit indices in the output pane
 - Kaiser-Meyer-Olkin (KMO) test: show Kaiser-Meyer-Olkin (KMO) test results for sampling adequacy (MSA).
 - Bartlett's test of sphericity: show Bartlett's test of sphericity.
+- R-Squared: the proportion of variance in the indicators that is explained by all predictors (factors)
+- Average variance extracted (AVE): a measure of the amount of variance that is captured by a construct in relation to the amount of variance due to measurement error
+- Heterotrait-monotrait ratio (HTMT): measure of the similarity between latent variables, assessment of discriminant validity.
+If the HTMT is clearly smaller than one, discriminant validity can be regarded as established.
+- Reliability: a measure for the relative amount of test score variance that is explained by the factor(s).
+Output contains coefficient omega (McDonald's) for each indicator group, in total, and, if a second order factor is specified, gives omega_hierarchical.
+Also provides coefficient alpha (Cronbach's).
 - Implied covariance matrix: show the covariance matrix implied by the model
 - Residual covariance matrix: show the covariances between the indicators that remains after taking into consideration the model.
 A perfect model shows all 0s here.
 - Modification indices: Display MIs with a minimum cutoff.
 A MI shows how much the chi-square value of overall fit would change if the parameter in question is freed up.
 EPC shows the expected change of the parameter itself.